 Indirect impact

-Within our three subsidiaries engaged in asset management, the bank manages approximately SEK 1,107 billion (as of 31 December, 2024), of which 89 per cent of the assets under management are within Handelsbanken Fonder in Sweden.
-Handelsbanken Fonder uses scenario analyses to understand climate risks and has excluded investments in fossil fuels by limiting holdings in companies where more than 5 per cent of revenues come from the extraction or refining of fossil fuels.
-The fund management company's stress tests show that the portfolios have a strong resilience compared to global indices, and we continue to develop investment strategies that support the transition to a low-carbon economy.
+Within the Group, approximately SEK 1,284 billion was under management as of 31 December 2025.
+Of this, around 90 per cent is managed by Handelsbanken Fonder in Sweden.
+Handelsbanken Fonder uses scenario analysis to understand climate risks and has excluded investments in fossil fuels by limiting holdings in companies where more than 5 per cent of revenue comes from fossil fuel extraction or refining.
+Stress tests show that portfolios are resilient compared with global indices, and we continue to develop investment strategies that support the transition to a low-carbon economy.

 Initiatives we support